p-yukusai/PyWall/CONTRIBUTING.md

 PR's are always welcome to further the development of this and all future projects, however, it is required that you make a list of all major changes that you have made to the original code. <br />
-All code contributed to the project will be licensed under the same license of said project. <br /> All pull requests should be made to the [`dev`][dev] branch, otherwise they may not be merged at the project manager's discretion.
+All code contributed to the project will be licensed under the same license of said project. <br /> All pull requests should be made to a separate branch named "dev", otherwise they may not be merged at the project manager's discretion.

 ## Code of Conduct
 A [Code of Conduct] exists, it is in place to make everyone feel welcome in this project.